Medium-Duty Vehicle Idle Reduction Strategies

 Modify Driver Behavior

-For medium-duty trucks, the primary idle reduction strategy is to turn the vehicle off when parked or stopped for more than 10 seconds (except in traffic), pay attention to signs indicating no-idle zones at schools and other locations, and consider the purchase of electric vehicles or hybrid electric vehicles with built-in strategies that limit engine idling.
+For medium-duty trucks that do not require stationary power, the primary idle reduction strategy is to turn the vehicle off when parked or stopped for more than 10 seconds (except in traffic), and to heed no-idle zones at schools and other locations.
+Some vehicle telematics systems "coach" drivers to limit idling.
+Longer-term strategies include the purchase of electric vehicles or hybrid electric vehicles, which eliminate or reduce engine idling.

 Adopt Idle Reduction Technologies

 Alternatives to idling for medium-duty vehicles depend on how the vehicle is used.
 Most medium-duty truck idling happens during working hours.
-The idling may be confined to short stretches of time, or it might be quite long, as in the case of utility trucks that need power to perform work while stationary.
+The idling episodes may be brief, or they might continue for hours, as in the case of utility trucks that need power to perform work.
 Possible idle reduction technologies include:

-Air heaters are useful for medium-duty trucks that primarily idle for comfort in the passenger compartment.
-They are separate, self-contained units that blow warm air directly into the vehicle interior.
-They are powered by engine fuel but use a fraction of the fuel used by an idling engine.
+Air heaters are useful for medium-duty trucks that idle primarily for comfort in the passenger compartment.
+These separate, self-contained units blow warm air directly into the vehicle interior.
+While they are powered by engine fuel, they use just a fraction of the fuel used by an idling engine.

-Coolant heaters use the vehicle's regular heat-transfer system and are mounted in the engine compartment.
+Coolant heaters, which are mounted in the engine compartment, use the vehicle's regular heat-transfer system.
 The heater draws gasoline or diesel from the fuel tank to heat the vehicle's coolant and pumps the heated coolant through the engine, radiator, and heater box.
 Coolant heaters keep the engine warm, reducing the impact of cold starts.

 Waste-Heat Recovery Systems